 1. Office of Equal Opportunity training

-2. Supporting Students Outside of Academics, hosted by the Prevention, Advocacy, Research Center (PARC) and the Office of Graduate Affairs (OGA)
+2. Supporting Students Outside of Academics, created by the Prevention, Advocacy, Research Center (PARC) and the Office of Graduate Affairs (OGA)

-3. Teaching Support, hosted by the Center for Teaching and Learning
+3. Teaching Support, created by the Center for Teaching and Learning

-4. International students who have not earned a previous degree from a US college or university are also required to complete an additional training on pedagogy in the American classroom, hosted by the Center for Teaching and Learning.
+4. International students who have not earned a previous degree from a US college or university are also required to complete an additional training on pedagogy in the American classroom, hosted by the English Language Programs.
+This is a synchronous training that takes place over Zoom, and the English Language Programs will be in touch about signing up.